ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

     Because you are using the LinuxONE Community Cloud OpenShift trial, your project name will be different from the project name depicted in the diagrams below.
 You will be operating in your assigned project for the entirety of the lab.

 !!! note "Lab Guide"
+    For the images in this lab:
-    For this lab the <span style="color:green">green</span> arrows or boxes denote something to look at, the <span style="color:red">red</span> arrows or boxes denote something to click on or type.
+    - the <span style="color:green">green</span> arrows or boxes denote something to look at or reference
+    - the <span style="color:red">red</span> arrows or boxes denote something to click on or type.

 ## Deploying MySQL database